 - You should think about each problem on your own before you get together with the other members of your group, and then you can compare approaches and work through the harder problems together.

 - Each member of the group is responsible for the content of the entire problem set and the quality of the writeup.

 - Each group will turn in a single assignment through onCourse.
 You should upload any written work as a single pdf.
-I've had good luck with Genius Scan, which comes as free app for
+I've had good luck with Genius Scan, which is a free app for

 both an iOS and Android.
-If you are on campus, you can also use the public multipupose printers to scan
+When you are on campus, you can also use the public multipupose printers to scan

 and email a copy to yourself.